COMP-380-Peeps/chat-app/README.md

 # Important
 Before you make any code changes, MAKE A NEW BRANCH!
 This is to ensure we do not overwrite code that may be important, accidentally.
 You will make a new, different branch for every task assigned to you, and once you are finished with the task you will submit a Pull Request (PR).

-Please do not work on, or push to the master branch, and when you make a PR for your branch, please assign me to it.
+Please do not work on, or push to the master branch, and when you make a PR for your branch, please assign me as a reviewer.
 All of our work will be done to the staging branch before merging to master.
 This is so I can run your code on my computer to double check everything works, and does not conflict with any existing code.
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).